arblane/API-Twitch-Game-Info/README.md

 # API Twitch Game Info
 Utility to use with Get User Clips to extract game information from a clip.
 Requires clip information from [API] Get User Clips.
 This will use the Twitch Clip ID to retrieve details about the game associated with the clip.

-# Requirement
+# Compatibility
-- Firebot 5.58.0
+- Firebot 5.59.2+

 # Install
++ Download
-+ Download API Twitch Game Info.firebotsetup
+  + API Twitch Game Info.firebotsetup
 + Import the downloaded file
-  + Preset Effect List will be named [API] Get Twitch Game Info by Id (Depends on [API] Get User Clips)
+  + Preset Effect List will be named '[API] Get Twitch Game Info by Id' (Depends on [API] Get User Clips)

 # Usage
 Use the custom variable twitchGameData elements to display details.